andersonfernandes/finances-api/README.md

 2. Install Bundler to manager dependencies: `gem install bundler`
 3. Setup the database: `rails db:migrate`
 4. Seed the database: `rails db:seed`
-5. Start the application: `rails s`
+5. Start the application: `rails server`

 ## Commands
 - `rubocop` - Run the full suite of linters on the codebase.